In episode #5, Giordanna Cullen and Rishabh talk about the importance of simplifying product usage and creating better experiences for your customers.

-Yeah, definitely have experienced the same thing it is a bit of a challenge always trying to stay on top of all the different teams depending on the size of the organization, because obviously a lot of different teams are working on different projects and different areas of the product itself so it has been somewhat of a challenge but I think also a large part of it is just having really good communication channels and processes in place to make sure that those teams are aware of the implications and what information needs to be provided to customers, as well as to our internal staff as well.
+Yeah, I have definitely experienced the same thing.
+It is a bit of a challenge always trying to stay on top of all the different teams depending on the size of the organization, because obviously a lot of different teams are working on different projects and different areas of the product itself.
+It has been somewhat of a challenge but I think a large part of it is just having really good communication channels and processes in place to make sure that those teams are aware of the implications and what information needs to be provided to customers, as well as to our internal staff.

-So, it’s almost those two things are almost bundled in terms of training.
-So, I don’t necessarily get all the information after they get released its typically, I’ll get a heads up a few months in advance, so I can then put it onto my roadmap, and make sure it’s in line with my project timelines, and then it’ll come through.
+So, those two things are almost bundled in terms of training.
+I don’t necessarily get all the information after they get released.
+Typically, I’ll get a heads up a few months in advance, so that I can then put it onto my roadmap, make sure it’s in line with my project timelines, and then it’ll come through.

-The only time little, the only time product updates, don’t make it to me in time is if they’re small bug fixes or if they’re kind of just shoehorned into a sprint essentially
+The only time product updates don’t make it to me in time is if they are small bug fixes or if they are kind of just shoehorned into a sprint essentially.

-Do you look at the training content per se or are you most mostly at customer success?
+Do you look at the training content per se or are you mostly at customer success?

-Mostly the training content itself so like the product teams will come to me with their internal documentation, and I’ll look at that and figure out what needs to be translated, essentially and put into plain English and communicated out to the customers whether that’s in app or through its our help centre or through any of our academy courses or videos.
+Mostly the training content itself, the product teams will come to me with their internal documentation, and I’ll look at that and figure out what needs to be translated, put into plain English and communicated out to the customers whether that’s in app,through our help centre, any of our academy courses or videos.

-So if these product teams aren’t aware of what customer education is, in itself, they won’t have the understanding to know what the implications and I guess how it really affects other people within the organization and other people’s roles so I think it just has to do with a lot of our own visibility and having that as part of the process to say okay we do know that this is coming.
+So if these product teams aren’t aware of what customer education is in itself, they won’t have the understanding on what the implications are and how it really affects other people within the organization and their roles.
+I think it just has to do with a lot of our own visibility and having that as part of the process to say okay we do know that this is coming.

-And we will deliver something in like say week 10 days.
-And in your situation, what do you think your ideal situation look like for you?
+And we will deliver something in like say a week to ten days.
+And in your situation, what do you think your ideal situation looks like for you?

-In my situation, in terms of like the overall process of how we get, we’re alerted to product changes, I guess, the ideal situation is, we do have monthly meetings with all of us like senior stakeholders.
+In my situation, in terms of the overall process of how we get alerted to product changes, I guess, the ideal situation is, we do have monthly meetings with all of us like senior stakeholders.

-I think that having that meeting is, is a huge help, and then having touchpoints with those team leads along the way to ask where those things are and just having those really solid relationships between the education and the product teams that essentially, kind of, is the ideal situation because I don’t know if it needs to be a process that’s set in stone and I don’t know if, product teams need to be filling out forms and submitting all that, it really depends on the organization and the culture.
+I think that having that meeting is a huge help, and then having touchpoints with those team leads along the way to ask where those things are and just having those really solid relationships between the education and the product teams that essentially, is the ideal situation because I don’t know if it needs to be a process that’s set in stone or if product teams need to be filling out forms and submitting all that, it really depends on the organization and the culture.

 For us, we don’t feel the need to do that because we can just have conversations and it’s a two-way street of sharing information.

-So, it’s not necessarily like here go do this, you know, it’s more like, what do you think is the best way to communicate these changes or this new feature or a new tool, and it’s a discussion amongst people and then all the documentation comes through, and it’s filtered down and, and then we create in that prompts or tools or videos or what have you.
+So, it’s not necessarily like “Here, go do this”, it’s more like, “What do you think is the best way to communicate these changes or this new feature or a new tool”, and it’s a discussion amongst people , then all the documentation comes through, it’s filtered down and then we create in that prompts or tools or videos.